 There are currently no approved therapies for GBS in the United States.
 IVIg and plasma exchange are the current standards of care in the Western world and parts of Asia.
 Currently, two investigational products are in development.
-Hansa Biopharma AB is conducting an open label Phase 2 trial of imlifidase in GBS patients in Europe and the United Kingdom.
+Hansa Biopharma AB is conducting an open label Phase 2 trial of imlifidase in GBS patients in Europe and the United Kingdom for which the Company released positive topline results in December 2023.
 AstraZeneca/Alexion completed a Phase 3 trial of SOLIRIS (eculizumab) in Japan that did not meet its primary endpoint.